ChristophSchmidl/knockoffnets/README.md

   * Python 3.6
   * Pytorch 1.1

 **Note**: Platform specific version tags have been removed from the ``environment.yml`` file.
 Otherwise the creation of the virtual environment with conda fails.
 Furthermore, a second environment file ``environment-mac.yml`` has been created without the platform specific tags and libraries which are merely Linux specific have been removed.
 If you are on Linux, you can probably just use the ``environment.yml`` file.
 I did not test the installation under Windows.
+See also: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file

 Can be set up as:
 ```bash